Christine Toretti: Political career

 In 2002, she was named to the PoliticsPA "Power 50" list of politically influential personalities.
 In 2003, the Pennsylvania Report named her to "The Pennsylvania Report Power 75" list of influential figures in Pennsylvania politics.
 In 2010, Politics Magazine named her one of the most influential Pennsylvania Republicans.

 In 2006, Toretti chaired Lynn Swann's 2006 Pennsylvania gubernatorial campaign.

-On May 18, 2018, President Donald Trump nominated Toretti to become the U.S. Ambassador to Malta.
+On May 18, 2018, president Donald Trump nominated Toretti to become the United States ambassador to Malta.
 However, the U.S. Senate never confirmed Toretti, and returned her nomination in 2019 and 2020.

+In January 2025, Trump again nominated Toretti, this time to become the United States ambassador to Sweden.
+She was sworn in on October 2, 2025 by Vice President JD Vance and presented her credentials to the King of Sweden Carl XVI Gustaf on 21 October.

 Personal life

-Toretti met now-former University of Arizona basketball coach Lute Olson at an NCAA dinner.
-They married in Las Vegas on April 14, 2003.
-During their marriage, she and her sons, Joe, Max, and Matthew, split time between her home on a 200 acre farm in Indiana, Pennsylvania and Tucson, Arizona.
-Olson filed for divorce on December 6, 2007 The proceedings became contentious, with Toretti alleging that Olson improperly moved funds from a joint account the day after filing for divorce.
+Toretti met University of Arizona basketball coach Lute Olson at an NCAA dinner.
+They married in Las Vegas, Nevada on April 14, 2003.
+During their marriage, she and her three sons split time between her home on a 200 acre farm in Indiana, Pennsylvania and Tucson, Arizona.
+Olson filed for divorce on December 6, 2007.
+The proceedings became contentious, with Toretti alleging that Olson improperly moved funds from a joint account the day after filing for divorce.

 Toretti serves on several corporate boards, including S&T Bank and the Lockhart Company.
 Toretti is an ex-officio advisor to the Indiana County Chamber of Commerce.

-She previously served as the Foundation for the Indiana University of Pennsylvania President, and as a boardmember of The Andy Warhol Museum Advisory Board, Indiana Hospital Board, Chi Omega Foundation, and The Committee of 200.
+She previously served as the foundation for the Indiana University of Pennsylvania president, and as a boardmember of The Andy Warhol Museum advisory board, Indiana hospital board, Chi Omega foundation, and The Committee of 200.